learnlatex/learnlatex.github.io/mr/more-01.md

 ---
+layout: "lesson"
+lang: "en"
 title: "More on: What is LaTeX and how does it work?"
+description: "This lesson gives more context on the history of LaTeX and other formats available."
+toc-anchor-text: "More on: What is LaTeX and how does it work?"
 ---

 The word “LaTeX” actually consists of two components, “La” and “TeX”.
 In the following we will briefly describe where they come from.

 TeX was originally invented by Stanford professor Donald Knuth.
-Knuth is well known for a series of books called the “Art of Computer Programming” (known as "TAOCP").
+Knuth is well known for a series of books called “The Art of Computer Programming” (known as "TAOCP").
 In
 1973 a new edition of the books was to be made; this was the time when the typesetting industry switched from traditional typesetting with lead to